 2 Corinthians 2:9-11 “For to this end I also wrote, that I might put you to the test, whether you are obedient in all things.
 Now whom you forgive anything, I also forgive.
 For if indeed I have forgiven anything, I have forgiven that one for your sakes in the presence of Christ, lest Satan should take advantage of us; for we are not ignorant of his devices.“

-You see, I really didn’t have a good knowledge of Islam before I began getting to know my Gambian friend.
-I’ve read some history of Islam, briefly looked at excerpts from the Qur’an, and had read a couple books on it’s history, but I now know, there was a much deeper illusion than I had anticipated.
+I really didn’t have a good understanding of Islam until I began getting to know a Gambian friend.
+I’ve read some history of Islam, briefly looked at excerpts from the Qur’an, and had read a couple books on it’s history, but I now know there was a much deeper illusion than I had anticipated.

-To help me see this faith that is continuing to grow globally, I began reading Nabeel Qureshi’s “Seeking Allah, Finding Jesus” book.
+I read Nabeel Qureshi’s “Seeking Allah, Finding Jesus” book.
 The book examines the life of a Pakistani man, raised muslim by very devout parents who then moved him and his family to the east coast of the United States.
 Nabeel’s relationship with a devout christian in college led him to seek answers to his friend David’s conclusions…which led him to the realization that Jesus was indeed who He claimed to be, the Messiah.

 I’ve always wondered why so many people believed the report of this one man named Muhammed who claimed to have received an encounter with Gabriel and then was given the “rest of the story”, leading to the Qur’an.
 How could one illiterate peasant, influenced by christian missionaries have persuaded so many people that his unwitnessed claim to truth was so valid?

 The reports are troubling.